 Originally from Mar del Plata, Roberta Villalón was born during the last military regime in Argentina.
-With a genuine interest in the politics of social inequalities, Roberta has been committed to actively work for social justice within and across geographical borders.
+With a genuine interest in the politics of social inequalities, Roberta has been committed to actively work for justice within and across geographical and social borders.
 Her background in political science and international relations, together with her expertise in Latin America and Latin American immigrants, has shaped her transnational sociological perspective distinctively.

-Her book, Violence Against Latina Immigrants: Citizenship, Inequality and Community (2010, NYU Press), articles like “Economics, Politics and the Menace to Battered Immigrants' Rights,” forthcoming in the Journal of Civil Rights and Economic Development, and "Neoliberalism, Corruption and Legacies of Contention: Argentina's Social Movements, 1993-2006,” in Latin American Perspectives (2007, 34:2), and book chapters such as “Framing Extreme Violence: Collective Memory-Making of Argentina’s Dirty War” in Inequality and the Politics of Representation: A Global Landscape edited by Celine Pascale (2012, Pine Forge/Sage), and “Accounts of Violence against Women: The Potential of Realistic Fiction,” in Men Who Hate Women and the Women Who Kick Their Asses!: Feminist Perspectives on Stieg Larsson’s Millennium Trilogy edited by Donna King and Carrie Smith (2012, Vanderbilt University Press), all illustrate her global feminist politics.
+Her book, Violence Against Latina Immigrants: Citizenship, Inequality and Community (2010, NYU Press), special issue on The Resurgence of Collective Memory, Truth and Justice Mobilizations in Latin American Perspectives, articles like “Violence against Immigrants in a Context of Crisis: A Critical Migration Feminist of Color Analysis," forthcoming in the Journal of Social Distress and the Homeless, and "Neoliberalism, Corruption and Legacies of Contention: Argentina's Social Movements, 1993-2006,” in Latin American Perspectives (2007, 34:2), and book chapters such as "Latina Battered Immigrants, Citizenship, and Inequalities: Reflections on Activist Research" in Taking Risks: Feminist Activist Research in the Americas edited by Julie Shayne (2013, SUNY), and “Framing Extreme Violence: Collective Memory-Making of Argentina’s Dirty War” in Inequality and the Politics of Representation: A Global Landscape edited by Celine Pascale (2012, Pine Forge/Sage), all illustrate her global feminist politics.